awselliottai/persistent-chat-by-id/README.md

 * Restrict or expand the domain
 * Adjust formatting or voice

+Currently, the initial prompt is designed to simply explain this system and its underlying technology stack and features.

 No other files must be changed to alter chat behavior.

 ---